 The second aspect is to apply padding in order to replace in-loop filter affected samples at the boundaries of independent regions for inter-prediction.

+Revision 1 of the document adds the accumulated filter reach.

+Revision 2 of the document adds specification text.

 Introduction

-For use cases such as Region-Of-Interest (ROI) coding, independently coded regions are an important tool.
+For use cases such as Region-Of-Interest (ROI) coding as illustrated in Figure 1, independently coded regions are an important tool.
 Using independent layers comes at disadvantages regarding coding efficiency or output synchronization.
 The more viable solution for this use case envisioned for VVC is picture sub-divisioning with boundary padded tiles/bricks.
 The related notes state: “The group was inclined to adopt [TileBoundaryPadding], but felt that VTM software should be available before action”, which was submitted to this meeting.